Technigo/project-survey/README.md

-# Survey form with React
+# Karticakes: Survey form with React

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+In this assignment, students are required to create a survey using React.
+The focus when it comes to the functionality was using the useState and connecting between components.
+Other focus outside of React is accesibility.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I started the project by reading the recorded materials.
+Then attended the live sessions.
+I goggled a lot.
+I would say that this project was fun, but I wish I had more time to add in more fun stuff in it.

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.